-The Provincial cost containment measures for the recruitment processes has impacted on the timeous provision of adequate human resources.
+The Provincial cost containment measures for the recruitment processes have impacted on the timeous provision of adequate human resources.
+The Department is also reprioritizing vacant posts to ensure that critical posts are filled.
 The implementation of a Human Resource Management Plan and the Service Delivery Improvement Plan will support the core functions of the Department in the achievement of the Department's mandate.

-As at December 2019, there are 769 posts on the post establishment.
-Of this, 677 are within the salary levels 01 to 12 and 30 posts are within the salary level of 13 to 16.
-The vacancy rate is 8%.
+In terms of the establishment report dated 01 June 2020, the total number of staff is 688.
+Of this, 656 (inclusive of interns) is within the salary levels 2 to 12 and 32 posts are within the salary levels of 13 to 16.
+The vacancy rate is 7.5%.